ibm-cloud-docs/vmwaresolutions/services/mcv-archi-bom.md

 {{site.data.keyword.attribute-definition-list}}

-# vCenter Server multizone BOM
+# {{site.data.keyword.vcf-auto-short}} multizone BOM
 {: #mcv-archi-bom}

-New deployments of vCenter Server multizone instances are no longer supported.
+New deployments of multizone instances are no longer supported.
 You can still add and delete clusters, add and remove ESXi servers, and add and delete storage for existing multizone instances.
 {: deprecated}

-Review the Bill of Materials (BOM) for VMware vCenter Server® multizone instances.
+Review the Bill of Materials (BOM) for {{site.data.keyword.vcf-auto}} multizone instances.

 ## Components
 {: #mcv-archi-bom-components}

-The following components are part of your existing vCenter Server multizone instance:
+The following components are part of your existing {{site.data.keyword.vcf-auto-short}} multizone instance:
 * VMware vSphere®
 * VMware Aria components
    * VMware Aria® Operations™